jw2249a/2017-bayes-audit/2017-code/README.md

   pbcid.
 The ballot id might be generated when the ballot is printed, when it is scanned, or when it is stored.

+Identifiers are converted to "reduced" form when first encountered, by removing any initial or final whitespace characters, and converting any internal subsequence of two or more whitespace characters to a single blank.

-Identifiers (usually collection identifiers) may be used as part of a filename.
+When an identifier (usually a collection identifier) is used as part of a filename, all characters in the identifier other than

-When this is done, the identifier is used in
-*reduced* form: all characters other than
-``A-Z   a-z   0-9  plus (+) hyphen(-) underscore(_) period(.)``
+    A-Z   a-z   0-9  plus (+) hyphen(-) underscore(_) period(.)
-(especially blanks and whitespace) are removed, and then all lowercase characters are converted to uppercase for use in the filename.

-More generally, identifiers are used in reduced form internally in python.
-So they are case and white-space insensitive.
+are removed.

 ### Votes